exonum/exonum-doc/src/architecture/transactions.md

   effect or output the `verify` method of transactions does not depend on.

-The purity for `verify` means that its result doesn't depend on the the blockchain's state and full node's hardware.
+The purity for `verify` means that its result doesn't depend on the blockchain's state and full node's hardware.
 So the `verify` could be parallelized over transactions and `verify` could be performed only once for any transaction.